Fiona nears Dominican Republic after pounding Puerto Rico

 “But I know that I’m privileged compared with other families who are practically losing their homes because they are under water,” she said.

-Fiona was centered 50 miles (85 kilometers) southeast of Punta Cana, Dominican Republic with maximum sustained winds of 85 mph (140 kph) on Sunday night, according to the U.S. National Hurricane Center.
-It was moving to the northwest at 9 mph (15 kph).
+Fiona was centered 50 miles southeast of Punta Cana, Dominican Republic with maximum sustained winds of 85 mph on Sunday night, according to the U.S. National Hurricane Center.
+It was moving to the northwest at 9 mph.

 It hit on the anniversary of Hurricane Hugo, which slammed into the island in 1989 as a Category 3 storm.